 Charlotte Mason is More ‘Gentle’

-Classical education gives children a curriculum they learn without much deviation.
-This is irrespective of personal differences between students.
-Mason gave her pupils a curriculum, but lessons were much shorter and parents taught lessons with the specific child in mind.
+Mason gave her pupils a curriculum, but lessons were much shorter, and parents taught lessons with the specific child in mind.
 Education was seen as a way of life by Mason.

 Mason also didn’t want students struggling through dry textbooks to learn a lesson.
-Instead, she encouraged a love of living books, which were fun alternatives to the dry textbooks that were used for many years.
+Instead, she encouraged a love of living books, which were fun alternatives to the dry textbooks used for many years.

 Also, instead of children sitting stressful exams, educators had children tell them what they had learned in the lesson.